 It may sound crazy, but we wanted to build the closest thing to teleportation.

-There is no better way to experience a place right now than through live video, right?
+There is no better way to experience a place right now than through live streaming, right?

 That’s why 350,000 hours of video content is now streamed everyday on Periscope.